zahidaz/bakdroid/README.md

 # Bakdroid

 **Bakdroid** is a command-line tool for unpacking backup files with support for decryption and decompression.
-It ensures your backup data remains secure and easily accessible.

 ## Features